invalidcode232/IdleMinerFarmer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Autominer is an easy-to-use Idle Miner farmer, built with scalability in mind.
+Idlefarmer is an easy-to-use Idle Miner farmer, built with scalability in mind.
 It uses an object orientated approach for all of its functionalities, making it easy to modify/add existing features.

 <b>Features</b>